What's the meaning of recruitment? Let’s start with something interesting...

 Simplifying the recruitment process

-We like to simplify this process to better digest all the necessary steps.
+In order to really understand the Meaning of Recruitment we like to simplify this process to better digest all the necessary steps.

 The recruitment process can be broken down into 5 stages.